1950 Australian rainfall records

+The rainfall deciles for 1950, with higher values representing above average rain.

 The 1950 rainfall records for the Australian states of New South Wales and Queensland reported probably the most remarkable record high rainfall totals ever recorded anywhere in the continent.
 Averaged over both of these states, 1950 is clearly the wettest year since adequate records became available circa 1885.
 Queensland recorded a statewide average rainfall of around 1125 mm as against a mean since 1885 of around 640 mm, whilst New South Wales recorded around 930 mm as against an instrumental mean around 520 mm.
 Australia's wettest town, Tully also recorded its highest annual rainfall total in 1950 with 7925 mm.